Barcoding34

 Now it’s time to physically label your current inventory.
 For this, you’ll need a specialized printer and software to create the labels.
 We’ve had good experiences with DYMO printers, specifically the LabelWriter 450.
 DYMO also sells its own labels on its website, but you don’t have to use its branded labels.
 Generic labels will work as long as they’re the correct size.

 The great thing about DYMO is that they offer free label software that works with their printers.
 It’s quick and easy to install on Windows or Mac.
 We also created a built-in label designer into inFlow to make it easy for users to create custom labels.
+Understanding your company’s brand archetypes can significantly influence how you design your product labels, making them resonate more with your target audience.
 Our tip is to stay moderate when adding fields first.
 Stick to the basics like Item Name and Barcode, and see how that fits with a few test prints.
 Remember that you’ll still want to be able to read some of the information on the labels, so having fewer fields on each label means they’ll be easier to skim.

 This step is probably the most labor-heavy because you’ll have to print one label for each item you want to barcode.
 Expect this to take at least a few hours if not days.
 The labeling process can go faster if you have barcode inventory software that can filter your current stock and automatically print labels for just those products (more on this later).